Canada proposes health warnings, child-proof packs for legal pot sales

 Prime Minister Justin Trudeau made the issue part of his 2015 successful election campaign and the Liberal government says regulating marijuana will keep it out of the hands of underage users and reduce drug-related crime.

-Shares of licensed producers, such as Canopy Growth, have soared in anticipation of legalization but the stocks are expected to face a bumpy ride in 2018.
+Shares of licensed producers, such as Canopy Growth , have soared in anticipation of legalization but the stocks are expected to face a bumpy ride in 2018.
+(Reporting by Andrea Hopkins; Editing by Lisa Shumaker)